The Oregon Community Foundation

 February 2018 - December 2018

-Working with the Research Department at the Oregon Community Foundation allows EE to be explored internally, developing a shared understanding across a team that influences evaluative practice within and beyond the foundation.
+Working with the Research Department at the The Oregon Community Foundation (OCF) allows EE to be explored internally, developing a shared understanding across a team that influences evaluative practice within and beyond the foundation.

 After a kick off call to introduce EE, its principles, and the orthodoxies that may challenge application or require rethinking evaluative practices, Research Department team members are engaging in quarterly coaching calls with Jara Dean-Coffey.
 The engagement will conclude with a discussion of reflections on and recommendations for continued practice.

 In early 2017, Kim Leonard at OCF reached out to Jara-Dean Coffey for contribution to a book she was co-authoring on survey design.
 Through conversations, EE came up and, given the evolution of equity-focused work at OCF, pursuing equitable evaluation was a natural fit.